Juche: Economics

 After the devastation of the Korean War, North Korea began to rebuild its economy with a base in heavy industry, with the aim to become as self-sufficient as possible.
 As a result, it developed what has been called the "most autarkic industrial economy in the world".
 North Korea received economic aid and technical assistance from the Soviet Union and China, but it did not join Comecon, the communist common market.
 In the 1990s, it had one of the world's lowest rates for dependence on petroleum, using hydroelectric power and coal instead of imported oil.
 Its textile industry uses vinylon, known as the "Juche fiber", which was invented by a Korean and is made from locally available coal and limestone.
 The history of vinylon often features in propaganda that preaches the virtues of technological self-reliance.
-North Korea had 10,000 CNC machines in 2010.
-The first domestic homemade CNC machine was introduced in 1995, and in 2017 it had around 15,000 machines.
+The first domestic homemade CNC machine was introduced in 1995; North Korea had 10,000 CNC machines in 2010, increasing to around 15,000 by 2017.

 Commentators have often pointed out the discrepancy between the principle of self-sufficiency and North Korea's dependence on foreign aid, especially during its economic crisis in the 1990s.
 The pursuit of economic autarky has been blamed for contributing to the crisis.
-On this view, attempts at self-sufficiency led to inefficiency and to the neglect of export opportunities in industries where there was a comparative advantage.
+In this view, attempts at self-sufficiency led to inefficiency and to the neglect of export opportunities in industries where there was a comparative advantage.